4º. 1er cuatrimestre. Itinerario de Sistemas de la Información. Grado en Ingeniería Informática. ULL

 })

-object provides access to the browser’s session history through the history
+The window object provides access to the browser’s session history through the history object.

 ... // inside init